-It is a very fragrant oil, falling somewhere between lemon with a hint of orange.
+May Chang essential oil is very fragrant, falling somewhere between lemon with a hint of orange.
 It is pale yellow and the citrus aroma is quite strong.
 The oils is rich in Citral but also contains linalool, geranial and limonene.
 All these constituents have therapeutic power as being highly antiseptic.

 Cost wise, Litsea Cubeba is a nice alternative to the more expensive Bergamot.
 The strong scent is uplifting and has a strong deodorizing ability.
 A blend of lavender and litsea cubeba makes a very effective personal deodorant, however be sure to use a 2% dilution or less.
 Research has supported the use as a disinfectant and encourages diffusing in the home during flu season and winter months when the house is closed up for long periods of time.

 Also known as May Chang, for its Chinese origin, it is developing a reputation as an emotionally supportive oil, helping to relax and calm the spirit.
 For use at home, 1 – 2 drops in a room spray will deodorize a room.
 A few drops in an unscented cream can be of benefit to an extreme breakout of acne.

 Contraindications for this oil indicate this oil should not be ingested, particularly by those people on diabetic medications and at any stage of pregnancy.
 It should not be used topically at any stage of pregnancy either.